Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space
 - jumping in frustration
-- Air punching towards or away a match official or any other aggressive motion
+- Air punching towards or away a match official or any other aggressive motion [Example 1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324)
 - coming a distance or running to complain [The goalkeeper comes a distance to complain with the referee.](https://youtu.be/1g2DRURrbAo?t=805)
 - sarcastic clapping
-- throwing (spiking) the ball to the ground [The player should of gotten for protesting the correct foul call by throwing the ball to the ground. ](https://www.youtube.com/watch?v=oaRIL13l-hE)
+- throwing (spiking) the ball to the ground [Example 1](https://www.youtube.com/watch?v=oaRIL13l-hE)
 - slamming the ground with the hand(s)
+- kicking/throwing the ball away or holding/blocking it (could also be delay of the restart when done tactically)
 - surrounding a match official

 Context matters in all cases: a player slamming the ground since they missed a shot/pass is not dissent.